deepaksomesh/ImProc/README.md

 # Image-Processor-App

-This fun project was built on my interest in creating a single stop for various image-processing methods.
+This fun project was built on my interest in creating a single stop for various image-processing methods. <br />
-This is still a prototype app with all the below functionalities:
+This is still a prototype app with all the below functionalities:<br />

--> Extract Image Properties
+-> Extract Image Properties<br />
--> Image Analysis
+-> Image Analysis<br />
--> Image Hashing and Matching
+-> Image Hashing and Matching<br />
--> Age and Gender Detection(Human Images)
+-> Age and Gender Detection(Human Images)<br />
--> Geo-Location of the Image captured
+-> Geo-Location of the Image captured<br />
--> Lossless Compression of the Image
+-> Lossless Compression of the Image<br />

 Please refer to the videos and reports in the repo for a clear understanding of the project.